lparolari/cobench/README.md

-# Layout-Guided Text-to-Image Generation Benchmarks and Evaluation
+# Benchmarking Layout-Guided Diffusion Models through Unified Semantic-Spatial Evaluation in Closed and Open Settings

-This repository provides the benchmarks, evaluation tools, and model zoo used in our study on layout-guided text-to-image generative models.
-It includes both **closed-set** and **open-set** benchmarks, a unified evaluation protocol, and implementations for state-of-the-art layout-guided diffusion models.
+This repository provides the benchmarks, evaluation tools, and model zoo used in our study on the evaluation of layout-guided text-to-image generative models.
+It includes both **closed-set** and **open-set** benchmarks, the evaluation protocol, and the implementation for six state-of-the-art layout-guided diffusion models.

 ## Abstract

-Evaluating layout-guided text-to-image generative models requires measuring both semantic alignment with textual prompts and spatial fidelity to prescribed layouts.
-Existing benchmarks are limited in scale and coverage, hindering systematic comparison and reducing interpretability of model capabilities.
-In this paper, we introduce a scalable closed-set benchmark (C-Bench), automatically built through a pipeline combining template- and LLM-based prompt generation with constraint-driven layout synthesis.
-C-Bench spans seven scenarios designed to isolate key generative capabilities and provides varying levels of complexity in both prompt structure and layout.
-To complement this controlled setting, we propose an open-set benchmark (O-Bench) derived from Flickr30k Entities, enabling evaluation on natural prompts and layouts.
-We further develop a unified evaluation protocol that combines semantic and spatial accuracy into a single score, enabling consistent model ranking.
+Evaluating layout-guided text-to-image generative models requires assessing both semantic alignment with textual prompts and spatial fidelity to prescribed layouts.
+Assessing layout alignment requires collecting fine-grained annotations, which is costly and labor-intensive.
+Consequently, current benchmarks rarely provide comprehensive layout evaluation and often remain limited in scale or coverage, making model comparison, ranking, and interpretation difficult.
+In this work, we introduce a closed-set benchmark (C-Bench) designed to isolate key generative capabilities while providing varying levels of complexity in both prompt structure and layout.
+To complement this controlled setting, we propose an open-set benchmark (O-Bench) that evaluates models using real-world prompts and layouts, offering a measure of semantic and spatial alignment in the wild.
+We further develop a unified evaluation protocol that combines semantic and spatial accuracy into a single score, ensuring consistent model ranking.
 Using our benchmarks, we conduct a large-scale evaluation of six state-of-the-art layout-guided diffusion models, totaling 319,086 generated and evaluated images.
-Results show that MIGC achieves the highest overall performance (0.7082 on C-Bench and 0.7548 on O-Bench), establishing it as the most reliable model, particularly in layout alignment.
-Models trained explicitly with layout information consistently outperform Stable Diffusion–based approaches, which lag significantly behind.
-Overall, our benchmarks and evaluation protocol provide a scalable and interpretable framework for assessing progress in controllable image generation.
-Code and benchmarks will be released upon acceptance.
+We establish a model ranking based on their overall performance and provide detailed breakdowns for text and layout alignment to enhance interpretability.
+Fine-grained analyses across scenarios and prompt complexities highlight the strengths and limitations of current models.
+Code is available at https://github.com/lparolari/cobench.

 ## Project Structure

 ```
 .
 ├── benchmarks
+│   ├── instructions
+│   └── notebooks
 ├── eval
 └── zoo
     ├── attention-refocusing